eswnl/Plugins_for_GK-2A/README.md

 ## Applying overlays

 Applies overlay such as longitude/latitude grid/outline maps to each layer.
+It will ask you the overlay gif file to use.

 ![OverlayTest](overlayTest.png)

 ## Applying underlays

 Create artificial colour maps to apply land and sea colours.
+It will ask you the underlay bitmap file to use.
 You can create own bitmaps as well.

 ![UnderlayTest](UnderlayTest.png)